Article 4 Directions

 Shrubbery Avenue Conservation Area

-The Direction and accompanying plan are available for view below and also at the offices of the Council’s Development Management Department, Museum and Art Gallery, Foregate Street, Worcester WR1 1DT during normal office hours.
+The Direction and accompanying plan are available for view below, at the offices of the Council’s Development Management Department, Museum and Art Gallery, Foregate Street, Worcester WR1 1DT, or at the Worcestershire Hub at The Hive, Sawmill Walk, The Butts Worcester WR1 3PB, during normal office hours.